Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test/README.md

 1. Create a Load Testing resource
 1. Create a load test
-1. Upload files to the load test
-1. Add app components to the test for monitoring
-1. Add server metrics for the above app component
 1. Run the test by creating a test run
-1. Download result files for the test run

 ## Prerequisites